pjtunstall/filler/README.md

 ## Versions

-This project is my attempt at the [01Edu version](https://github.com/01-edu/public/tree/master/subjects/filler) / [01Founders version](https://learn.01founders.co/intra/london/div-01/filler) of the exercise, which is similar to the 42 School Instructions [English](https://github.com/VBrazhnik/Filler/blob/master/filler.en.pdf) / [French](https://github.com/ivankozlovcodes/filler/blob/master/resources/filler.pdf).
+This project is my attempt at the [01Founders version](https://learn.01founders.co/intra/london/div-01/filler) of the exercise.
+There are also [01Edu](https://github.com/01-edu/public/tree/master/subjects/filler) and the 42 School versions: [English](https://github.com/VBrazhnik/Filler/blob/master/filler.en.pdf) / [French](https://github.com/ivankozlovcodes/filler/blob/master/resources/filler.pdf).

-One clear difference between the two versions of the exercise is that the 42 School version is to be written in C, whereas the 01Edu version uses Rust and is required to run in a Docker container.
+One clear difference is that the 42 School version is to be written in C, whereas the 01Founders and 01Edu versions use Rust.
+In addition, ours requires the use of Docker.

-One potential difference is that their version of the game is said to stop as soon as one player can't make a legal move, whereas ours continues alowing the other player to place pieces (and hence collect points) as long as they can after that.
-I say "potential" because there are some contradictions over this rule.
+One apparent difference is that the 42 School game is said to stop as soon as one player can't make a legal move, whereas ours continues allowing the other player to place pieces (and hence collect points) as long as they can after that.
+I say "apparent" because the evidence is contradictory.
 The 42 School instructions say, "The game stops at the first error: either when a game piece cannot be placed anymore or it has been wrongly placed." ("La partie s'arrête à la première erreur: dès qu'une pièce ne peut plus posée ou a été mal posée.")
 On the other hand, [Ivan Kozlov](https://github.com/ivankozlovcodes/filler/blob/master/resources/usage.gif) at 42 School Silicon Valley in 2018 shows the game continuing in an animated example of his visualizer in action, and [Jani Mäkelä](https://github.com/dal-yth/Filler) at Hive-Helsinki in 2020 remarks, "This repository has both the new (vm2) and old (vm) game masters [i.e. game engines], it is recommended to use the old one (filler_vm.rb) since the new one does not work well with the champions provided.
-Some of the champions refuse to place any pieces with the new executable and it also stops the game before the winning[^3] player can attempt to fill out the remaining field."[^4]

-On balance, then, it seems that the 42 School filler probably does let the other player continue after the first has got stuck, in spite of the clear statement to the contrary in its instructions!
+Some of the champions refuse to place any pieces with the new executable and it also stops the game before the winning[^3] player can attempt to fill out the remaining field."[^4] On balance, then, it seems that the 42 School filler probably does let the other player continue after the first has got stuck, just as ours does, in spite of the clear instruction to the contrary!

-There are also some trivial differences: 42 School calls the board "plateau" (in both English and French), while 01Edu calls it "Anfield", and different characters are used for the territories of the two players, their latest moves, and the characters that make up the shape of a new piece.
+There are also some trivial differences: 42 School calls the board "plateau" (in both English and French), while 01Founders/01Edu call it "Anfield", and different characters are used for the territories of the two players, their latest moves, and the characters that make up the shape of a new piece.

 I'd say the 42 School instructions still worth reading even if your objective is only to understand the 01Edu version.
-They're more detailed than those of 01Edu--see especially the longer example of gameplay in §V.4.3.
+They're more detailed than those of 01Founders/01Edu--see especially the longer example of gameplay in §V.4.3.

 ```
 | Meaning              |  01Edu  | 42 School |